 In 2017 I ran two tours to Slovenia, a wonderful wine region that truly deserves to be properly discovered.
-I’m delighted to be returning in 2018!
-Click here for more details.
+Word spread, and in 2018 I took a further 33 people on a further voyage of discovery!

 The highlight was the barrel fermented Rebula 2013 that could easily have passed for white Burgundy in a blind tasting.

-At Edi Simcic we met Jare and Alex Simcic, who hosted us with great style and gave us a deep insight into their grandfather’s philosophy of wine making.
-They barrel ferment and age all their whites and reds with some stunning results.
+Because they keep all their white wines for nearly a year in oak, and then allow them to settle down in bottle, none are released till a couple of years after the vintage.
 The Malvasia, Tocai Friulano all oozed minerality and richness but the highlight was the Sauvignon Blanc.
 From the 2013 vintage this had spent 10 months in 30% new oak and was far removed from the herbaceous gooseberry styles we have become accustomed to.

-At Vina Jamsek in the village of Mance, owners Erika and Marko hosted us with great aplomb as we tasted two new indigenous grape varieties – Zelen and Pinela.
+We tasted two new (to us) indigenous grape varieties – Zelen and Pinela.
 Both are crisp, fresh varietals that are indigenous to the Vipava valley.
-Unusually, they also produce a Barbera which was excellent and we finished off with a delightfully sweet yellow Muscat.
+Their reds include Pinot Noir, Cabernet Sauvignon and a Barbera which was excellent and we finished off with a delightfully sweet yellow Muscat.

 To the east of Slovenia is the second city of Maribor.
 The Podravje region is the country’s most important – accounting for 50% of the country’s wine production.
 This is where the infamous Lutomer Laski Rizling was produced.
 Times have changed of course and the focus is very much on top quality.